frawojej/console_tricks/Windows_directories.md

 ## Documents and Settings

-It is historical folder used for example in Windows XP.
+It is historical folder used for example in Windows XP.<br>
-In Windows 10 it doesn't really matter.
+In Windows 10 it doesn't really matter.<br>
-If you want to open it it says `Access denied`
+If you want to open it it says `Access denied`<br>

 According to Social Technet Microsoft: `Documents and settings is not a real folder.
 It is called a junction point and is used for legacy program interface.`
 [Social Technet Microsoft](https://social.technet.microsoft.com/Forums/windows/en-US/df74d97f-a311-48fa-848f-5025540b53af/how-to-delete-cdocuments-and-settings-folder-127gb?forum=w7itproinstall)